Webflow vs. WordPress: Which is Right For Your Business?

 Both Webflow and WordPress are highly customizable.
 With Webflow, all you need to do is use the drag-and-drop website builder to create the custom design of your dreams.
 Although a custom design is possible on WordPress, building one is far less intuitive.

 Since many plugins and custom code knowledge is needed to build a unique WordPress site, it's much more difficult for the average person.
+You may need to outsource WordPress theme development to get the desired website look and functionality.

 Maintenance and Updates